 PE and Sports Premium

-Our P.E. and Sports Leader is Laura Chamberlain.
+Our P.E. and Sports Leader is Miss Ayres.

 Schools receive P.E. and sports premium funding based on the number of children they have on roll.
 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.

 This means that schools should use the premium to:

 - develop or add to the PE and sport activities that they already offer

 - make improvements now that will benefit pupils joining the school in future years

 - hire qualified sports coaches to work with teachers